 Applications must be submitted via the application portal.
 No submissions will be accepted over email.
 Incomplete applications will not be accepted.

 - When will I find out if I am selected?

-Applications are due by April 15, 2021.
+Applications are due by May 2, 2021, at 11:59PM EDT.
 We intend to have selected and invited the cohort by June 2021 (and hope to meet you over a virtual "coffee" before the Summer Institute).

 - What is the time commitment of participating in the Program?

 Scholars must commit to participating in the one-week Summer Institute (August 2021) and end-of-year Capstone Conference (August 2022) in person at the University of Maryland, College Park, campus (NOTE: Due to COVID-19, the 2021 Summer Institute may be delivered online).
 The ongoing workshops and trainings throughout the year will be provided both online (or, if local, in person).
 Workshops last between 1 and 3 days, and Scholars will be required to participate in 8 workshops throughout the year.
 Scholars must commit to attending online monthly mentorship meetings with their quantitative mentor, content area mentor, and graduate student facilitator.
 In addition, Scholars will be asked to engage in peer discussions via the moderated social media group.
 Finally, Scholars will need to dedicate sufficient "on-your-own" time to make satisfactory progress on their chosen research proposal throughout the Scholar year.